 ENSC 402.
 Environmental Decision Making.
 In this interdisciplinary capstone experience, students develop an understanding of and identify potential solutions to current environmental problems.
 Through a collaborative approach to encourage synthesis and analysis from multiple perspectives, students will develop research, communication (both oral and written), and collaborative work skills.
 Exploration of focal problems requires the integration of knowledge and skills from students' work in the natural and social sciences and the consideration of ethical, social justice, and economic perspectives.
-Furthermore, a civic engagement component provides useful information to the community and provides students with real experience interacting with stakeholders.
-Prerequisites: GEOG/ENSC 365 and COMM 101.
-Pre- or Co-requisite: ENSC 401.
+Further, a civic engagement component provides useful information to the community and provides students with real experience interacting with stakeholders.
+Prerequisites: GEOG/ENSC 340, ENSC 401, and COMM 101.
 3 lecture periods.
 3 credits.
 SP.